Image captured by Toby Tenebaum at BRICLab 2025

 Nationally, Zaman’s art has exhibited with New York Health and Hospitals Arts and Medicine Program funded by the Laurie M Tisch Illumination Fund, in collaboration with Residency Unlimited.
-She’s exhibited in group and duo exhibitions as well as US based residencies including Centrum, WaveHill, and Governors Island.
-In addition she’s taken part in academic panel discussion concerning Black liberation struggles, feminism, and healing.
-She was also invited to guest lecture at Montclair University.
-In 2023, Zaman was awarded a NYSCA grant to develop her project ‘Captive Realm’ and showcased this art in 2023 in Brooklyn NY.
+She’s exhibited in group and duo exhibitions as well as US based residencies.
+She is currently in artist resident alum of Peter Bullough Foundation, Residency Unlimited, Centrum, WaveHill, Governors Island programs.
+In addition, she’s taken part in academic panel discussion concerning Black liberation struggles, feminism, and healing.
+She has been invited to guest lecture at Montclair University.
+In 2023, Zaman was awarded a NYSCA grant to develop her project ‘Stolen Women’ and showcased this art in 2023 in Brooklyn NY.
 Her debut solo exhibition took place at Brownsville Museum of Fine Art, in 2024.
 Zaman was a resident in ten-month long residency with BRIClab program in NY until June 2025.

-Internationally, she’s attended a six month fully funded residency in Basel, Switzerland in 2024.
-Zaman also exhibited during the Kunsttage Basel at Arstübli Basel and Kunsthaus Baselland in 2024.
-In 2025, was featured in a solo exhibition in Basel, Switzerland, concluding the year with an art fair at Art Antwerp with the gallery ‘see you next tuesday’.
+Internationally, is actually where her art career started.
+She was awarded the Gender Bender award with the Sandbox Collective and the Goethe Institut in Bangalore, India.
+She’s also attended a six month fully funded residency in Basel, Switzerland in 2024.
+Zaman has exhibited during the Kunsttage Art Fair at Arstübli and a group exhibition at the Kunsthaus Baselland institution in 2024, in Basel, Switzerland.
+In 2025, was featured in a solo exhibition in Basel, Switzerland, concluding the year with an art fair at Art Antwerp.

 All content on this site are copyright of Ibtisam Tasnim Zaman, unless stated otherwise.